sirharis214/deploy/Development/Dev_READ_ME.txt

 This Branch is for the Developer VM's. clone this branch into both Dev VM's.
 *** MUST DO ***
+clone the Repo into your ~    **do not clone into a directory, clone straight into ~

 cd ~
 git clone ....